 - Information and orientation session:

 Once the year commences teachers and the school communicate with parent through a number of digital Apps:

-The Seesaw App is a digital portfolio showing both group and individual learning.
+The Toddle App is a digital portfolio showing both group and individual learning.

 Teachers and admin post notices to the Scopus App regularly updating them on upcoming events, giving vital information.